pauljickling/notes/vr/aframe/aframe.md

 ### Scale

 The scale component defines a shrinking, stetching, or skewing transformation of an entity along the x, y, and z axis.
 When these values are negative it results in a reflection.
 Scale is relative to the parent entity.

+## Resources

+- [Supercraft](https://supermedium.com/supercraft) is a tool for creating VR objects in VR that can be loaded into an A-Frame environment.

+- [A-Painter](https://aframe.io/a-painter) a painting tool created by Mozilla similar to Google's Tilt Brush with an API for creating your own brushes.